What's happening at Temple Israel this week... and beyond.

 7:30am at Temple Israel and 5:45pm at Temple Israel

-(Evening minyan is at Temple Israel for the month of November)
+(Evening minyan is at Temple Israel in January.)

 If you are planning to attend minyan services to say Kaddish for a love one's yahrtzeit, would you be willing to share some memories with us?
 This is a new addition to our services, which has been warmly received by everyone.

 Friday - ""How We Started Living As Jews""

 Saturday - ""A Haftarah Based On The Words Of Martin Luther King, Jr.""

 The congregation is invited to a kiddush luncheon on the Evelyn Eisenberg Atrium, in honor of the January birthdays and anniversaries.

 THURSDAY, JANUARY 25TH, 7:15PM